 Perennials, Decorative fruit or berries

-For information on fruiting types, see Banana.
-The ornamental bananas described here include tree-size, medium-size, and dwarf plants.
+The ornamental bananas described here include tree-size, medium-size, and dwarf plants (for information on fruiting types, see Banana).
 All are fast growing; all have soft, thickish stems and spread by suckers or underground roots to form clumps that are often as wide as or wider than the plant is tall.

 Spectacular-looking long, typically broad leaves are easily tattered by strong winds, so choose protected planting sites.
 Will usually regrow from roots if cut down by frost; in frost-prone areas, locate plants where their absence won’t be conspicuous.
 Attractive near swimming pools.
 Can be grown in tubs and wintered indoors (cut tops off tall plants).
 Give rich soil; feed heavily.Musa basjoo

 From Japan.
 Possibly the hardiest of the banana clan.
-To 15 ft. tall, with narrow green leaves about 8 ft. long.
+Grows to 15 ft. tall, with narrow green leaves about 8 ft. long.
 Terminal spikes of yellow flowers may be followed by small, unpalatable fruit.
-Where plants freeze to the ground, spring regrowth will be quicker if trunks are heavily mulched in winter.
+Where plants freeze to the ground, spring regrowth will be quicker if the trunks are heavily mulched in winter.